jerielng/mobile-guide/README.md

 ### How to Use This Guide
 Here, we will focus primarily on native mobile development tools.
 This is a beginner-friendly list of curated resources and tips for aspiring engineers in both iOS and Android.
 More advanced developers can still take advantage of this list as a way to organize a variety of the resources available (and are more than welcome to contribute).

 Where other lists tend to focus primarily on one platform or the other, this guide aims to reconcile the similarities and differences between both.
 Native cross-platform development is a powerful alternative to hybrid development, but it can be daunting to learn the nuances of both platforms, especially for beginners.
+There are a lot of resources in this guide, but it is not meant to be consumed all at once.
+As you continue through your journey to become a better engineer, you can use this guide as a reference for resources as you encounter different problems to tackle along the way.

 ### Android